 University of Toronto Libraries

-With over 40 locations spread across three campuses, the University of Toronto Libraries boasts a multitude of spaces to fit a multitude of study habits, including:
+The University of Toronto Libraries is Canada's largest academic library system and is ranked third amongst North America's research libraries.
+With over 40 locations spread across three campuses it boasts a multitude of spaces to fit a multitude of study habits, including:

 - Quiet study carrels at the college libraries